>> Top Black Friday Offers (Still Active) <<

 Disk Cloning:

-Disk Cloning is the process of making an exact (1:1) copy of a physical hard disk by migrating everything across to a secondary physical hard disk (this is often a newer, larger or faster drive).
+Disk Cloning is the process of making an exact (1:1) copy of a physical hard disk or SSD drive by migrating everything across to a secondary physical hard disk or SSD (this is often a newer, larger or faster drive).
 During this cloning process the entire operating system, any installed software plus all user data and system settings are also moved directly from the original (source) hard disk across to the new (target) disk and no data is stored on any other media during the process.

 Disk Imaging: